Skiing the Hakuba backcountry with a private guide

 A luxurious dessert of a powder tree run

-"From here we start the tree run.
-I don't think the snow is dead yet... but who knows?
-Well, let's give it a go," Emoto says, jumping into the forest.
+"From here we'll be doing a tree run.
+I think the snow's probably not dead yet... but who knows?
+Well, let's go," Emoto said, and plunged into the forest.

-Wow, it looks so nice.
-The sun is shining brightly and the temperature is 5 degrees.
-I thought the snow would be crusty like spring by now, but there was still plenty of dry snow left in the forest.
-And no tracks at all.
-I never imagined such a luxurious dessert was waiting for me.
+Wow, that looks invigorating.
+The sun was shining brightly and the temperature was 5 degrees Celsius.
+I had thought it would all be spring crust snow by now, but there was still plenty of dry snow left in the forest.
+And it was untouched.
+I had no idea such a luxurious dessert awaited us.

 We made our way through the forest.
 After passing through a pleasantly gentle slope, we nimbly flew over trees spaced about 25 degrees apart.
 It seemed like we could go on.
 As we descended in altitude, the snow turned to heavy, wet snow